 In terms of length, these differences weren’t proportional to the additional time: while the task duration quadrupled, the word count only doubled.
 Critically, under both conditions, test takers evidenced the full range of writing proficiency from beginner to expert.

-2. Reliability and validity hold steady across time conditions
+Finding 2: Reliability and validity remain stable across time limits

 Interestingly, our study found that the reliability and validity of scores were similar across both the 5-minute and 20-minute tasks.
 Reliability measures, which assess score consistency, showed no significant differences between durations.
 Similarly, criterion validity—how well these scores aligned with other standardized test results like IELTS—was equally robust in both short and long conditions.